hhundhausen/CSE15L-LabReports/lab-report-1-week-2.md

 To run several commands on the same line, write the command at the end in *" quotes,"* or divide the commands with *semicolons*.

-The screenshot below displays a few examples; feel free to experiment this step on your VS Code!
+The screenshot below displays a few examples.
+Feel free to experiment this step on your VS Code!

 ![Image](RemoteRunning.png)